lucasallison/cover_discover/README.md

     --max_epochs 10 --model_path experiments/midi/model.ckpt --resume_training
 ```

-Not that the amount of epochs that are run in the resumed training is max_epochs - trained epochs.
+Note that the amount of epochs that are run in the resumed training is max_epochs - trained epochs.

-### Generating midi text using GPT-2
+### Interacting with the (fine-tuned) GPT-2 model

 ```
 ./interact.py \